Shrewsbury Prison: Film location

-Since its closure, in September 2015 it was reported the buildings would be used as a setting for the Sky 1 television drama, Lucky Man (producer, Carnival Films) being cast as the fictional "Whitecross Prison".
+Since its closure in September 2015, it was reported the buildings would be used as a setting for the Sky 1 television drama, Lucky Man (producer, Carnival Films) being cast as the fictional "Whitecross Prison".
 Filming would take place there for a week.

 Shrewsbury Prison was used as the filming location of the prison for series 2 of the ITV drama series Prey.

-In 2016, Shrewsbury Prison was featured on a season 2 episode of Paranormal Lockdown as a haunted location.
-It also appeared in three Most Haunted episodes at the end of August and in early September.
-This was followed by a two-hour long Halloween special of Most Haunted As Live! released on 31 October on UKTV Play and shown on 3 November on Really.
+In 2017, the prison was used as the filming location for the Young Offenders Institute in which 15-year old Josh Thompson was sent to after being sentenced at Shrewsbury Crown Court to a 12 Month Detention and Training Order by the judge after the jury found him guilty of several counts of arson and hoax calls to the Shropshire Fire & Rescue Service, in the video made by Shropshire Fire & Rescue Service called "It's Too Late Now!".

 In 2018, the prison was used for the location of Prince Charles' prison cell for the Sky One film, The Queen and I.